Davis Cup Finals turning into the late, late show - Cyprus Mail

 The Davis Cup Finals schedule was thrown into chaos on Wednesday as, for the second day running, the challenge of fitting in six ties in a day at La Caja Magica proved almost impossible.

-Tuesday’s action concluded with Spain completing victory over Russia just before 2am local time and Wednesday’s programme is likely to go even later.
+Tuesday’s action concluded with Spain completing victory over Russia just before 2 a.m.
+(0100 GMT) local time and Wednesday’s programme went even later.

-Two of the group ties scheduled for 6pm local time starts – Belgium versus Australia and Italy versus the US – had not even started at 8pm because of late-running of the day matches.
+The tie between Italy and the United States did not even start until 1:25 a.m. due to the late-running of the day matches and was further prolonged by tiebreaks in all three matches, ultimately ending past 4 a.m.

+Sam Querrey and Jack Sock had to rally from a set down to prevail over Simone Bolelli and Fabio Fognini as the United States defeated Italy 2-1 — though both teams failed to advance.

 Each tie, played on one of the three courts at the complex, consists of two singles matches followed by a doubles rubber.